2012–2013 escalation of the Syrian civil war: Background

 On 23 February 2012, the evening before an international "Friends of Syria" conference organised by the Arab League in Tunisia, The United Nations and the Arab League together appointed Kofi Annan as their envoy to Syria.
 70 nations were present on the conference, Russia and China not among them; Syria called those nations attending "historic enemies of the Arabs".
 On 16 March, Kofi Annan submitted a six-point peace plan to the UN Security Council (see below), basically asking the Syrian government "to address the legitimate aspirations and concerns of the Syrian people", stop fighting, pullback military concentrations from towns, while simultaneously the Envoy would seek similar commitments from the Syrian opposition and other “elements”.

-On 5 April 2012, Annan told the UN General Assembly that the cease-fire deadline for the Syrian government would be 6 a.m. local time on Tuesday 10 April, and for the rebels 6 a.m. on 12 April.
+On 5 April 2012, Annan told the UN General Assembly that the cease-fire deadline for the Syrian government would be 6 am local time on Tuesday 10 April, and for the rebels 6 am local time on 12 April.
 On 12 April 2012, both sides, the Syrian Ba'athist government and rebels of the FSA and some other factions, entered a UN-mediated ceasefire period.

 Timeline

 Ceasefire attempt (April–May 2012)

-On 14 April 2012, the UN Security Council meeting adopting Resolution 2042 stated that the Envoy (= mr. Annan) assessed that “as of 12 April, the parties appeared to be observing a cessation of fire”.
+On 14 April 2012, the UN Security Council meeting adopting Resolution 2042 stated that the Envoy assessed that “as of 12 April, the parties appeared to be observing a cessation of fire”.

 The UN-mediated cease fire attempt had eventually turned into a failure, with infractions of the ceasefire by both sides resulting in several dozen casualties.
-Acknowledging its failure, Annan called for Iran to be "part of the solution", though the country has been excluded from the Friends of Syria initiative.
+In a bombing in Idlib on 30 April, several dozen people were killed and many more wounded in two car bomb attacks targeting Syrian military facilities in the city, not far from where some of the UN observers in the city had been staying.
+By the beginning of May, over 500 people had been killed in hostilities all across Syria since the ceasefire was declared on April 12.
+Acknowledging the failure of the ceasefire, Kofi Annan called for Iran to be "part of the solution", though the country has been excluded from the Friends of Syria initiative.

-Following the Houla massacre of 25 May 2012, in which 108 people were summarily executed, and the subsequent FSA ultimatum to the Syrian Ba'athist government, the ceasefire practically collapsed, as the FSA began nationwide offensives against government troops.
+Following the Houla massacre of 25 May 2012, in which 108 people were summarily executed, and the subsequent FSA ultimatum to the Syrian Ba'athist government, the ceasefire entirely collapsed, as the FSA began nationwide offensives against government troops.
 The peace plan practically collapsed by early June and the UN mission was withdrawn from Syria.
 Annan resigned in frustration on 2 August 2012.